Every senior high school in Cambodia can soon be staffed with an open-source KOOMPI STEM knowledge development program

 Just for now, let’s me share a dream of mine and people at behind KOOMPI.

-According to the — always use full name and always with acronym following in parenthesis (MOYES), there were over 3,752,963 students enrolled in 12,889 schools throughout Cambodia for the 2016–17 school year.
+According to the Ministry of Education Youth and Sport (MOYES), there were over 3,752,963 students enrolled in 12,889 schools throughout Cambodia for the 2016–17 school year.

 Waiting for 2017–18 data to be released.